Skip to main content

 World Breastfeeding Week is August 1-7, but it is celebrated in Canada from October 1-7.
 It is celebrated in October because it is the 10th month of the year and symbolizes the first week of a baby's life (after nine months of pregnancy) when a baby may begin to breastfeed or chestfeed.

 The World Alliance for Breastfeeding Action (WABA) reminds us that although support at the individual level is very important, breastfeeding or chestfeeding must be considered a public health issue that requires investment at all levels.
-In Canada, just over 91% of mothers/parents initiate breastfeeding or chestfeeding but 1 in 7 stop before newborn reaches one month of age.** The concept of 'building back better' after the COVID 19 pandemic will provide an opportunity to create a warm chain of support for breastfeeding or chestfeeding that includes health systems, workplaces and communities at all levels of society.
-A warm chain of support will help build an enabling environment for breastfeeding or chestfeeding and protect against industry influence.
-It is time to inform, anchor, engage and galvanize action to protect breastfeeding or chestfeeding at all levels.
+In Canada, just over 91% of mothers/parents initiate breastfeeding or chestfeeding but 1 in 7 stop before newborn reaches one month of age.** A warm chain of support will help build an enabling environment for breastfeeding or chestfeeding and protect against industry influence.
+It is time to inform, anchor, engage and galvanize action to close the gap in breastfeeding or chestfeeding inequalities and support breastfeeding or chestfeeding at all levels.

 **The Public Health Agency of Canada (PHAC) Canada's Breastfeeding Progress Report 2022